AMBITION: Poly’s varsity football team has high hopes of winning a CIF title this...

-MEDICINE: The University of California, Riverside (UCR) addresses the shortage of physicians nationwide.
+MEDICINE: The University of California, Riverside (UCR) addresses the nationwide shortage of physicians.
 By Matthew Saenz, Staff Writer With the number of physicians in the United States at an all-time low, many attempts were made to increase these numbers.
 As this need for physicians became more and more dire, universities nationwide began increasing the number …Click Here to Continue Reading

 REVITALIZATION: Principal Dr. Michael Roe implements his plan for a school year filled with changes and upgrades as students regain ownership of their school.
 By Matt Kaye, News Editor In the start of his second year as principal, Dr. Michael Roe assured the entire student body that this school year will be like no other. …Click Here to Continue Reading